jonas-grgt/jonasg.io/content/posts/kafka-without-structure-is-just-kafka/index.md

 size, structure, and priorities.

 ---
-A successful Event-Driven Architecture isn’t just about choosing the right tools—it's about aligning technical practices with team ownership and organizational structure.
+A successful Event-Driven Architecture isn’t just about choosing the right tools, it's about aligning technical practices with team ownership and organizational structure.
 Whether centralized or distributed, what matters most is making the trade-offs explicit and intentional.